nhuijser/Discord-Starter-bot/README.md

 Load up the project, once done.
 Download node [here](https://nodejs.org/en/) and restart your IDE.

-Use `npm install` to install all the nodules needed.
+Use `npm install` to install all the modules needed.
 Replace the `token` in botconfig.json with your own bot token from [here](https://discord.dev)

 Open up terminal by clicking at the top navigation bar and use the command `npm start` or `node .` to start your bot!